Ajnasz/css-img-to-data-uri/README.md

 # grunt-css-2-data-uri

-> Replace image urls to data uri
+Replace image urls to data uri.
+Also warns if a data uri would be duplicated, so developer can move them under one CSS rule to save size.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`